Colimit-Based Composition of High-Level Computing Devices: Categories of Computons and Computon Morphisms

 \begin{definition}[Computon Interface] The interface of a computon $\lambda$ is a tuple ${(P^+,P^-)}$ where ${P^+}$ and ${P^-}$ are the sets ${P\setminus t(O)}$ and ${P\setminus s(I)}$, respectively. \end{definition}

-When there is a sequence of flows from every inport (or from any port with outflows) to some outport, we say that the computon is connected (see Definition \ref{def:connected}).
+When there is a sequence of flows from every inport (or from any port with outflows) to some outport, we say that a computon is connected (see Definition \ref{def:connected} and Fig. \ref{fig:examples-intro}e).
 By Proposition \ref{prop:connected-units}, connected computons always have at least one computation unit.